 You can scrub tools, dishes, and silverware, removing tarnish like your apricot scrub cleans the dead skin from your face!
 Make your tools shine again, and clean surfaces without the odour of bleach and cleaner!

 16. To Go with Your Painting, Stain Your Linens

 I never thought I’d see the day when I became a fan of vintage and antique décor.
 In truth, I’m not a big proponent of taking the time to care for real antiques, but I sure do appreciate the look I get from staining some of my linens to look old.

 If you’re like me, you love the bright white of a new tablecloth or pair of socks but instantly regret using it the first time it gets washed because it comes back dingy.
 Avoid the disappointment by purposely removing the need for it to glow like it’s fresh out of a dentist’s office, maintaining character without worrying about accidental stains and dinginess!

 17. Not Enough Candles Yet?
 Make a Decorative Air Freshener

 Aesthetically pleasing and aromatically soothing, this is a project that has a great deal of flexibility.
-Since tea lights are unscented, pick any color you like to match existing décor or pop a bright color in the midst of earth tones.
-And with all the varieties of flavors in coffee today, have fun choosing the potpourri you want to scent the air.
+Since tea lights are unscented, pick any colour you like to match existing décor or pop a bright colour in the midst of earth tones.
+And with all the varieties of flavours in coffee today, have fun choosing the potpourri you want to scent the air.